meetecho/janus-gateway/README.md

 * *Note:* you may want to set up a different install path for the library, to achieve that, replace the last command by 'sudo prefix=/usr make install'.

+In case you're interested in Nanomsg support, you'll need to install the related C library.
+It is usually available as an easily installable package in pretty much all repositories.
+The following is an example on how to install it on Ubuntu:

+	aptitude install libnanomsg-dev

 Finally, the same can be said for rabbitmq-c as well, which is needed for the optional RabbitMQ support.
 In fact, several different versions